-- I. Q. If a player who has taken a goal-kick properly, intentionally plays the ball with the hand when the ball has left the penalty-area but before it has been touched by another player, what is the decision?
-A. A direct free-kick should be awarded to the opposite side. - 2.
-Q. Should the Referee award a penalty-kick if a player other than the goalkeeper takes a goal-kick and the ball passes out of the penaltyarea into play but is blown back by a strong wind without any other player having touched it, and the back plays the ball with his hand within the penalty-area ? - A. Yes.
-If, in similar circumstances, the goalkeeper takes the goal-kick and he tries to stop the ball entering the goal and just touches the ball with his hand but fails to prevent it passing into goal, the Referee shall award an indirect free-kick. - 3.
-Q. If, at a goal-kick, when the ball has travelled the distance of its circumference towards leaving the penalty-area, an opponent then enters the penalty-area and is intentionally fouled by a defending player, can a penalty-kick be awarded? - A. No, because the ball was not in play at the time the offence was committed.
-The offending player must be cautioned and/or dismissed from the field of play and the goal-kick re-taken.
+- 1. Q. If a player who has taken a goal-kick properly, intentionally plays the ball with the hand when the ball has left the penalty-area but before it has been touched by another player, what is the decision ? - A. A direct free-kick should be awarded to the opposite side. - 2.
+Q. Should the Referee award a penalty-kick if a player other than the goalkeeper takes a goal-kick and the ball passes out of the penalty-area into play but is blown back by a strong wind without any other player having touched it, and a player of the defending side other than the goalkeeper plays the ball with his hand within the penalty-area ? - A. Yes.
+If, in similar circumstances, the goalkeeper takes the goal-kick and he tries to stop the ball entering the goal and just touches the ball with his hand but fails to prevent it passing into goal, the Referee shall award an indirect free-kick.

-If the ball has passed outside the penalty-area before the game is stopped, a goal-kick should still be re-taken as the player of the attacking side has entered the penalty-area before the ball was in play.

-- 4. Q. If a player is intentionally tripped before the ball passes out of the penalty-area at the taking of a goal-kick, should a free-kick be awarded? - A. No, the ball is not in play until it has been out of the penalty-area.
-The offender should be cautioned or sent off and the goal-kick re-taken.
+- 3. Q. If, at a goal-kick, when the ball has travelled the distance of its circumference towards leaving the penalty-area, an opponent then enters the penalty-area and is intentionally fouled by a defending player, can a penalty-kick be awarded? - A. No, because the ball was not in play at the time the offence was committed.
+The offending player shall be cautioned or ordered off, according to the nature of the offence, and the goal-kick retaken.
+If the ball has passed outside the penalty-area before the game is stopped, a goal-kick should still be re-taken as the player of the attacking side has entered the penalty-area before the ball was in play. - 4.
+Q. If a player is intentionally tripped before the ball passes out of the penaltyarea at the taking of a goal-kick, should a free-kick be awarded ? - A. No, the ball is not in play until it has been out of the penalty-area.
+The offender should be cautioned or sent off and the goal-kick retaken.